-Often, dealing with car transport brokers, you will be faced with the challenge of no customer relations department to update you on your car delivery.
-As soon as your booking is complete, you’re often solely reliant on the carrier to keep you abreast of any situation that may arise.
+Often, when dealing with car carrier, you will be faced with the challenge of inferior customer relations department that cannot update you on your car delivery.
+As soon as your booking is complete, it seems the carrier will do everything within their power to avoid responding to calls or following up on enquiries.

 This may turn your car transport exercise into quite a challenge when you don’t know where your car is on the road and you have no easy way of finding out.

-A car transport services provider will arrange for you car to be collected up at the most convenient for you time, while offering customer service department that will answer all your questions – no matter how silly they may appear.
+A broker on the other hand, will arrange for you car to be collected and delivered, while offering customer service department that will answer all your questions – no matter how silly they may appear.

-They will help you with terms and conditions of the auto transport, whereas a broker will simply take your money and rely on the carrier to do the rest.
-Consequently, since the reputation of car transport providers depends entirely on their customer relations, they will offer more attention and do the best to accommodate their customers.
+They’ll help you understand the terms and conditions of their respective carriers, whereas, it seems with a carrier, they’ll take your money leave you in the lurch.
+Consequently, since the reputation of car transport brokers depends entirely on their customer relations and customer service, they will offer more attention and do the best to accommodate you.

 Myth #4: Car transport costs depend solely on the distance